Updated Spring 2020

 If you do want a stain I prefer the oil and stain in one options:

-Low odor modified linseed with many color options.
+Rubio is a low odor modified linseed with many color options.
 We don’t know a lot about what’s in it other than linseed and wax.
 It’s significantly lower odor than pure linseed.
 It does have a drier, the Part B. I review it in more detail in this post.

 It comes in 40 different colors including lightening shades like greys and whites.